 One of the best things about living in a family is that you get many, many opportunities to build those family relationships and connect with your kids on a daily basis.

-Fortunately these moments of connection don’t always have to take a lot of time or energy; neither do they have to be extravagant gestures.
+Fortunately these moments of connection don’t always have to take a lot of time or energy.
+They don’t have to be extravagant gestures.
 In fact some of the simplest actions can be really effective at strengthening relationship.

 The trick is being mindful of the opportunities that come your way, so that when they do you can take advantage of them.

-10 simple ways to connect with your kids today
+10 simple ways to help your child feel totally loved

 - Catch your child’s eye and wink at them.
 (This is great thing to do if you are with a large group of people.)